 - Provide tenant-based rental assistance

-- The 2019 Annual Action Plan (Draft) Report is the Orange County HOME Consortium’s annual plan for using HOME funds to address priority housing needs in the county.
+- The 2020-2025 Consolidated Plan is the Orange County HOME Consortium’s five-year plan for using HOME and other funds to address priority housing needs in the county.
+Other associated documents include:

-- The 2018 Consolidated Annual Performance and Evaluation Report (CAPER) reports on the progress toward goals identified in the Annual Action Plan over the past year and how HOME fund have been expended.
+- The 2019 Consolidated Annual Performance and Evaluation Report (CAPER) reports on the progress toward goals identified in the Annual Action Plan over the past year and how HOME funds have been expended.

 Orange County’s HOME funding applications are accepted once a year and are reviewed by the Collaborative, who provide a recommended funding plan is reviewed for approval by each jurisdiction in the spring of every year.

-Applications for the FY20-21 HOME program are due to the Orange County Department of Housing and Community Development by 4:00 PM on February 17, 2020.
-Click here to view the scorecard used to assess each application.
+Applications for the FY21-22 HOME program were due to the Orange County Department of Housing and Community Development by 5:00 PM on February 26, 2021.
+See below for application materials